mrcgrtz/styleguide/README.md

 clearly comment; minimizes the chance of accidentally introducing errors; and results in useful diffs and blames.

-* Namespaces MUST be declared in `StudlyCaps` and SHOULD start with leading double underscores (i.e. `__MySite`).
+* Namespaces MUST be declared in `StudlyCaps`.
 Use one global namespace per site and do not pollute the global namespace.
-* AMD module names MUST be declared in `StudlyCaps`.
+* Module names MUST be declared in `StudlyCaps`.
-* Constant names MUST be declared in `UPPERCASE`.
+* Constant names SHOULD be declared in `UPPERCASE`.
 * Everything else (like method or variable names) MUST be declared in `camelCase`.
 Private methods or variables SHOULD start with a leading single underscore (i.e. `_myPrivateMethod`).